Family Friendly Resources

 Youth Swimming Lessons: Youth swim lessons are offered fall, winter, and spring terms.
 Participants must register no later than the day before the class starts.

 Family Swim: For pool use, families may participate together during open rec swim times.
 Please see the website for additional information.

 Campus Diversity Resources

-- PDX Kids: Information on local, fun activities and resources for children.
+PDX Parent: Information on local, fun activities and resources for families.